"In solitude the mind gains strength and learns to lean upon itself."

 The Sellout is the Artist who has abandoned inner aloneness.

-He lives in crowdedness: always around people, noise, or screens so he doesn't have to feel himself, avoiding the discomfort of his own company.
+He lives in crowdedness: always around people, noise, or screens so he doesn't have to feel himself.
+He avoids the discomfort of his own company.

 Passive Shadow: The Tortured Artist